 Emma assists in a wide range of matters across the team working with both public sector and private sector clients.
 Emma advises clients on a wide range of matters including issues relating to corporate structures, corporate governance issues, applications for charitable status, as well as engaging with regulators such as the Office of the Scottish Charity Regulator (OSCR).

-Burness Paull is also proud to partner with SCVO, Scotland’s national membership organisation for the voluntary sector, and Development Trusts Association Scotland (DTAS) in supporting their pro-bono legal helplines which provide pro-bono legal support to members of each of SCVO and DTAS.
-Emma regularly advises SCVO and DTAS members under this arrangement on a variety of ad hoc queries.
+Burness Paull is also proud to partner with SCVO, Scotland’s national membership organisation for the voluntary sector in supporting their pro-bono legal helplines which provide pro-bono legal support to members of SCVO.
+Emma regularly advises SCVO members under this arrangement on a variety of ad hoc queries.

 In addition to her work with charity and not-for-profit clients, Emma often assists public sector clients regarding the provision of financial assistance and other commercial arrangements.